Simulating Commodity Prices

-In this chapter we present an alternative method for simulating the price series to reconcile some of the difference that we see between actual historical and simulated returns.
-However the important point to note here is that this method is a form of calibration of simulated results to historical returns.
-In reality there is no guarantee that the future will pan out in a similar manner as it had done in the past.
+In this chapter, we present an alternative method for simulating the price series to reconcile some of the difference that we see between actual historical and simulated returns.
+However, the important point to note here is that this method is a form of calibration of simulated results to historical returns.
+In reality, there is no guarantee that the future will pan out in a similar manner as it had done in the past.
 This is a necessary caveat or qualification that needs to be made if this model is used.
-If the future turns out differently from what has actually happened over the historical period of study being considered, results and decisions made on those results, may not be retain they validity.
+If the future turns out differently from what has actually happened over the historical period of study being considered, results and decisions made on those results, may not retain their validity.

 In the alternate method, the z-scores are determined from the actual historical return series rather than by applying the inverse of the standard normal distribution function in EXCEL to the random numbers generated using the RAND() function, i.e. NORMINV(RAND()).

 To see how this is done let us once again look at the terminal price formula:

 By rearranging the equation we have zt = (ln(St/St-1) – (r-q-o.5σ2)t)/σ√t.

 Note that we have replaced µ with the risk free rate less the convenience yield, i.e. r-q, and S0 with St-1.
 The latter has been done because the simulated price path is determined using an iterative process where prices for that day, t, are derived using the previous day’s (t-1) simulated price.